Investing in Your 40s: 4 Financial Goals You Should Prioritize at Mid-Life

 Health savings accounts (HSAs) are like personal savings accounts, but the money in them is used to pay for health care expenses.
 Only you—not your employer or insurance company—own and control the money in your HSA.

 The money you deposit into the account is not taxed.
-To be eligible to open an HSA, you must have a special type of health insurance called a high-deductible plan.
+To be eligible to open an HSA, you must have a high-deductible insurance plan.

 Your 401(k) may be tied to your employer, however your HSA is not.
 As long as your health plan meets the deductible requirement and permits you to open an HSA, and you’re not receiving Medicare benefits or claimed as a dependent on someone else’s tax return, you can open one with various HSA “administrators” or “custodians” such as banks, credit unions, insurance companies, and other financial institutions.
 You can withdraw the funds tax-free at any time for qualified medical expenses.

 A Flexible Spending Account (FSA) is a special account that can be used to save for certain out-of-pocket health care costs.
 You don’t pay taxes on this money—this is a tax-favored program that some employers offer to their employees.

 If you have an FSA, remember that in most cases your spending allowance does not carry over from year-to-year.
 It’s important to find out whether your employer offers a grace period into the next year (typically through mid-March) to spend down your account.

 Before you waste your tax-free savings on eyeglasses, check what you can buy with FSA money—with and without a prescription.
 Any unused funds will be forfeited, so it’s a good idea to use up what you can.
 If you find yourself with more than you can spend, then you might want to adjust how much you’re allocating to your FSA.